pollen-robotics/reachy-2021-docs/content/VR/use-teleop/start/index.md

 1. Make sure the robot is turned on, connected to the network and that all the robot's services are running before launching the teleoperation application.

-2. Enter your robot's IP address **on the computer** at the launch of the app.

-3. Turn the motors **stiff** in the menu for the robot to be able to move.
+2. Select the robot you want to teleoperate (or create a new one), and click on "Connect".

-4. After having clicked "Validate my choices", **look straight ahead, with your body in the same orientation as your head while pressing A.** *The initial head position is used to determine the coordinate system giving your VR controllers position.*
+3. When the robot is ready, click on "Click here to start", then **look straight ahead, with your body in the same orientation as your head while pressing A** to start the teleoperation. *The initial head position is used to determine the coordinate system giving your VR controllers position.*

 {{< alert icon="👉" text="<b>Warning:</b> you <b>cannot move</b> anymore after this step.
 The position of your VR controllers to master the robot arms are calculated depending on the position you had while pressing A." >}}

 {{< warning icon="🚨" text="<b>Important:</b> even if Reachy is bio-inspired, it cannot reproduce exactly all your movements.
 There are <b>positions that cannot be reached</b> by the robot.
 Please <b>avoid unusual movements</b> and do not persist in trying to reach a position if you see that the robot is stuck before it." >}}

-5. Come back any time to menu by pressing A. Teleoperation of the robot is automatically paused if the menu is open.
+5. Come back any time to menu by **pressing A**.
+Teleoperation of the robot is automatically paused if the menu is open.
 You can move to another place in menu.

 {{< alert icon="👉" text="Please <b>stop teleoperation before removing your headset</b> (go back to menu or quit the app).
 If you do not, Reachy will continue following your controllers and headset orientation, and this can cause damages to the robot." >}}

 ### Stop teleoperation

-1. Come back to the **menu** to pause the teleoperation.
+1. Come back to the **menu** to pause the teleoperation by **pressing A** at any time during teleoperation.

-2. Leave the app by clicking "**Quit**".
+2. Leave the app by clicking "**Quit**" in the menu and continue with "Yes, leave.".

-You can switch the motors into compliant mode before turning the app off.
-If you do so, make sure the arm are close enough to the lowest position they can reach to avoid them falling or hitting something.
+The motors are automatically turned into compliant mode when not teleoperated.
+Please make sure the arms are close enough to the lowest position they can reach when coming back to the menu to avoid them falling or hitting something.

-In case you need an immediate and definitive stop with more control on the options for the arms release, use the [emergency stop option]({{< ref "stop" >}}).

 ## Step-by-step starting
 1. Prepare your VR equipment to be VR ready: turn on all VR device, make sure they are correctly detected by SteamVR.